 Step Four: Using a small paintbrush and craft paint.
 Fill in your letters (I needed two coats).

-I’d love to hear any tips you all have for hand lettering signs!
+I’d love to hear any tips you all have for how to make a wood signs!
 This is, so far, the easiest method I’ve found…what works for you?